Tokololo/react-json-ptr-form/README.md

       schema: ISchema,
       validator: IJsonPrtFormValidator<T, ISchema, IPrtFormError>
     }
 You provide a schema-validator via a schema and a validator.
-The schema is specific to the form you are managing and the validator can be a pre-created/long-lived that contains other form schemas or definitions.
+The schema is specific to the form you are managing and the validator can be created just for the form or it can be long-lived beyond the lifetime of the form.
 The schema needs an identifying tag.
 The rest of the properties are up to the schema validator.

     interface ISchema {